Next Wave International Next Wave International™ is a faith-based communications group >which is

 For example, they said, people who experience a lot of happy coincidences actually have a more optimistic outlook on life than others.
 ‘Lucky’ people expect good things to happen for them, no matter what problems they face along the way.

-This is what Easter is all about.
+This is, I think, what Easter is all about.
 It’s a time for optimism.

 Yes, Easter has its cross.
-We can’t help but feel profoundly moved when we consider the deep compassion which led the Lord of life to give himself to this gruesome death.
+Whether you are religious or not, I think it's difficult not to be moved when you consider the deep compassion demonstrated in the life of Christ - which ultimately led to give himself to this gruesome death.

-But Easter isn’t all about Friday, it’s about Sunday too and resurrection is the key to our optimism.
+But Easter isn’t all about Friday, it’s about Sunday too and in the resurrection carries a message of optimism, of the turning of the proverbial corner - away from despair and into hope.

-Like Easter, life itself has its crosses, times when we cry as Jesus did, ‘My God, why have you forsaken me?’
+Like Easter, life itself has its crosses, times when we cry as Christ himself did, ‘My God, why have you forsaken me?’
 At some time, we will all feel as did that man in Auschwitz – even if, thankfully, not for the same reasons.

-Easter, though, reminds us that the greatest of tragedies has already been averted, a brutal wrong has been made right and a potent enemy, death itself, has been thrown down.
+In the Christian tradition, though, Easter reminds us that a brutal wrong has been made right and a potent enemy, death itself, has been thrown down.

 Keywords: Easter | optimism | Auschwitz | cross | resurrection | crucifixion | Jesus | Nazi | Styron | social comment